morita657/Item-Catalog/README.md

 1. Download or clone repository on you machine.
 2. Bring the project directory under the vagrant directory.
 3. Start the virtual machine `vagrant up` and `vagrant ssh`.
-4. Go to `cd /vagrant/project` directory.
+4. Go to `cd /vagrant/project/project` directory.
 5. Run database with `python finalProjectDatabase_setup.py`
+6. Type `cd ..` and Enter.
-6. Run `python finalProject.py` to build web app.
+7. Run `python finalProject.py` to build web app.
-7. Shutdown the VM with `CTRL + D`.
+8. Shutdown the VM with `CTRL + D`.
-8. Don't forget `vagrant halt` to power off VirtualBox.
+9. Don't forget `vagrant halt` to power off VirtualBox.

 ## Code Quality
 [Here](https://google.github.io/styleguide/pyguide.html) is the Google Python Style Guide that I followed.